foodfight/showz/scripts/episode-x-brendan-gregg-use.md

   have to wait until your next ACM paper? :)
 * What resources do you recommend to learn more about performance analysis and troubleshooting?
+* What do you use at joyent to collect monitoring data and to visualize it? a custom toolchain or tools like collectd, ganglia, graphite
 * Are there particular visualizations that you like to use to understand performance?
 * What is a heatmap visualization?
 * About Illumos - can it ever catch up to linux?
 * Companies like Intel invest so much in linux kernel development, is there a way for Illumos to benefit from it?
-Or is there a risk that Illumos will be left out of improvements for massively multicore NUMA systems?
+Or is there a risk that Illumos will be left out of improvements like optimizations for massively multicore NUMA systems?
 * What are your thoughts on Opsschool and training program for operations ppl in general?